Python-Test-Engineer/Python-Test-Engineer/README.md

 A list of talks and workshops I have given:

-- PyCon Ireland 2024 - 2 hr workshop 'Getting started with PyTest'
+- PyCon Ireland 2024 - 2 hr workshop 'Getting started with PyTest' - Nov 2024

 - TALK: Offline and instant websites, aka Progressive Web Apps - AsyncJS, Brighton, September 2021.